Comparison of Aggregate series rockets.

 Early work on arranging the elements

-In the early years of the 19th century some form of classification of the elements began to emerge.
+In the early years of the nineteenth century some form of classification of the elements began to emerge.
 In 1800 only 33 chemical elements had been isolated, but during the next 60 years this total was almost doubled.
 With the discovery of more elements it became obvious that some of them, notably the alkali metals (lithium, sodium, and potassium) and the halogens (fluorine, chlorine, bromine, and iodine) were in some way related since the elements in each group have similar properties.
 However, such a classification did not accommodate all the elements.
 This was partly because certain members of some of the families had not been isolated and also because in some groups the resemblance between individuals is only slight.

 There was, therefore, a need for a more positive means of classification, perhaps based on measurements which would yield numerical values.
 The discovery and development of new materials during the nineteenth century contributed to better scientific apparatus and made possible more accurate experimental results.
 Thus, before the introduction of rubber tubing in the 1840s connections between pieces of apparatus could only be made with glass, pottery, metal, or fibers.
 As a consequence, joints tended to leak, and results were unreliable.